Budapestby VisitCity Guides

 Castle museum exhibits tell the dramatic story of Eger's 1552 Ottoman siege

-Baroque Splendor in Dobó Square
+Beautiful Baroque Buildings Around Dobó Square

 Historic Dobó Square with fountains, baroque buildings and castle hill in background